2022 Vault Rankings

 News & Awards

-- The firm handled two of the most publicized cases of the Great Depression era: the Gloria Vanderbilt custody case and the copyright infringement suit involving Gone with the Wind.
-Litigation in the financial arena increased dramatically during the 1970s and 1980s, as insider trading and white-collar crimes are aggressively prosecuted.
+- Cadwalader handled two of the most publicized cases of the Great Depression era: the Gloria Vanderbilt custody case and the copyright infringement suit involving Gone with the Wind.
+Litigation in the financial arena increased dramatically during the 1970s and 1980s, as insider trading and white-collar crimes were aggressively prosecuted.
 The firm's high-profile cases include Tavoulareas v.
 The Washington Post, the Agent Orange class action suit, and the Dalkon Shield class action suit.

-- Cadwalader is selected by the Federal Reserve's Alternative Reference Rates Committee (ARRC) to develop best practices for cash products in the post-LIBOR world—a $200 trillion market.
+- Cadwalader was selected by the Federal Reserve's Alternative Reference Rates Committee (ARRC) to develop best practices for cash products in the post-LIBOR world—a $200 trillion market.

-- Cadwalader is advising Pershing Square Tontine Holdings, Ltd., a Delaware incorporated newly organized special purpose acquisition company (SPAC), on its $4 billion initial public offering—the largest-ever IPO by a SPAC.
+- Cadwalader advised Pershing Square Tontine Holdings, Ltd. (PSTH), a Delaware-incorporated, newly organized special purpose acquisition company (SPAC), on its $4 billion initial public offering—the largest-ever IPO by a SPAC.

 200 Liberty Street